-RECEIVING BEHAVIORAL HEALTH SERVICES IF YOU ARE ENROLLED WITH CMDP OR ARE DESIGNATED AS SERIOUSLY MENTALLY ILL
+RECEIVING BEHAVIORAL HEALTH SERVICES IF YOU ARE DESIGNATED AS SERIOUSLY MENTALLY ILL

-If you are enrolled with CMDP or are designated as Seriously Mentally III, you will receive your mental health/behavioral health benefits, including medications, from Arizona Complete Health-Complete Care Plan Regional Behavioral Health Authority (RBHA).
+If you are designated as Seriously Mentally III, you will receive your mental health/behavioral health benefits, including medications, from Arizona Complete Health-Complete Care Plan Regional Behavioral Health Authority (RBHA).

 Your AHCCCS ID card has our Member Services phone number to call to access behavioral health and substance use services.
 Services are assigned to a provider based on where you live.
 If you have questions or need help getting behavioral health services, please call Arizona Complete Health-Complete Care Plan's Member Services at 1-888-788-4408, TTY/TDY: 711.